 We plan to continue to make significant investments in our mini-VSAT Broadband satellite communications service, including global expansion of regions in which our service is offered.
 On June 25, 2008, we entered into a ten-year agreement with ViaSat, Inc. to begin a planned global rollout of our mini-VSAT Broadband satellite communications service, including the purchase of new regional satellite hubs from ViaSat.
-In addition to the purchase of these expensive satellite hubs, as part of the coverage expansion, we plan to seek to acquire additional satellite capacity from Ku-band satellite operators, expend funds to seek regulatory approvals and permits, develop product enhancements in anticipation of the expansion and hire additional personnel.
+On October 3, 2008, we entered into a 5-year agreement with GE International Holdings, Inc. (also known as SAT-GE) to lease satellite capacity in order to provide coverage in the Pacific Ocean.
+In addition to these agreements, as part of the coverage expansion, we plan to seek to acquire additional satellite capacity from Ku-band satellite operators, expend funds to seek regulatory approvals and permits, develop product enhancements in anticipation of the expansion and hire additional personnel.
 It is difficult to predict the future growth rate for our TracPhone V7 and our mini-VSAT Broadband service or the rate at which our installed base of products, and therefore airtime sales, may increase as a result of this planned service expansion.
 The substantial funds we expect to spend on global expansion of our satellite communications service may impact our near-term performance with no assurance that the expenditures will generate future sales or profits that meet our financial goals.